 Closed: Monday (other irregular holidays)

 4. Yakiniku Tonkyu: Exceptional Restaurant on the Outskirts

-Yakiniku Tonkyu is located in the outskirts of Kitami City, it first started as a pig farm and has been operating a Hokkaido yakiniku restaurant using pigs raised on the farm for over 30 years.
+Yakiniku Tonkyu is located on the outskirts of Kitami City.
+It first started as a pig farm and has been operating a Hokkaido yakiniku restaurant using pigs raised on the farm for over 30 years.

 When they first opened, it was a small restaurant, but currently, they have 120 seats and even spacious private rooms.
 The restaurant is big enough to host group guests and large families.

 Mr. Hironobu Sakai, who trained at a French restaurant for 4 years and a half from 2011, is the main chef.
 He incorporates different cooking methods and western essences into the menu and creates new trends in the long-established restaurant.

 They provide delicious and fresh meat that is carefully selected such as Kenkouton pork full of umami and sweetness from Shinhidaka Town, wagyu, hormone, sasami, and mutton.
 For the rib-rose (ribeye roll) they use the part that is most tender.